Congressional Art Competition

 Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

 The Congressional Art Competition is open to all high school students in the 2nd District.
-Students may submit their artwork up until the April 20th, 2016 deadline.
-A panel of judges made up of of local artists and art experts will then determine a winner and runners-up.
+Students may submit their artwork up until the May, 20 2020 deadline.
+A panel of judges made up of local artists and art experts will then determine a winner and runners-up.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 - Paintings - including oil, acrylics, and watercolor